 Miyashita Park: A new facility that inherits its former charm

-Shibuya Ward and Mitsui Fudosan have partnered to develop the new Miyashita Park, a low-rise complex with a site area of about 10,740 square meters, a total floor area of about 46,000 square meters, and a total length of about 330m.
+Shibuya Ward and Mitsui Fudosan partnered to develop the new Miyashita Park, a low-rise complex with a site area of about 10,740 square meters, a total floor area of about 46,000 square meters, and a total length of about 330m.

 In addition to the park itself, the new Miyashita Park integrates commercial facilities, hotels, and parking lots.
 The original park was established in 1953.
-In its overhaul, it will be developed as a more multifunctional space while keeping the original charm and sports functions of Miyashita Park that have been cultivated over the years.
+In its overhaul, it was developed as a more multifunctional space while keeping the original charm and sports functions of Miyashita Park that have been cultivated over the years.